Our Students-Our Stories

 Why did you choose to participate in TGI?

 I think as a society we push kids to go straight into college after high school but the truth of the matter is that not everyone is ready right away.
 I know for me I didn’t have enough knowledge on the different universities or their programs and I was scared of making a rash decision and picking a school that really wasn’t fit for me.
 Which is why TGI is perfect as it puts you in contact with universities while also giving you the opportunity to meet the facility (through zooms and in person during the trips to CAP and Unifieds) and audition in front of them.
 It also gives you a space to test out different materials such as monologues or song selections before performing them in front of the schools.
 In short, I decided to take part in TGI so I wouldn’t have to go through the college audition process alone.
 I had people there to help and support me in a judgment-free zone.
-How has TGI changed your life or aspirations?

 I would say that the teachers and other TGI students have changed my life forever.
 Going into the program I had planned on just doing the acting track due to the lack of confidence I had in my vocal and dance abilities.
 However, through the support of my peers and my teachers Lindsey Schroeder (vocal), Emily Hunter, and Stacy Zander (dance), I realized that my love for my craft outweighs any fear and thoughts that I have of not being enough, which pointedly, those things only reside in my head.
 They aren’t the truth.
 They aren’t written in stone and they only hold as much power as I give them.
 While I have so much room for improvement in all areas, I still deserve to be in any space that I wish to be in.
 Just because someone has had a little more training or excels in an area where I might struggle, that doesn’t diminish my talent and what I have to offer.
 That has been a hard thing that I’ve had to learn, but being in TGI and having the support that I did has made that lesson an easier one to install in my head.